 Size in itself doesn’t necessarily equate to success.
 Thankfully, Davis has a solid anchor that, once again, helps him to be an immovable object.
-There were very few examples of him giving up ground to aggressive linemen at the point of attack.
-He combines that with a powerful profile that allows him to force offensive linemen back upfield or laterally if required.
+There were very few examples of him giving up ground to even the most aggressive and powerful linemen at the point of attack.
+Furthermore, Davis possesses the power and aggression off the snap to collapse the pocket with disturbing regularity.

 Areas for improvement

 With the positives from his scouting report, Davis is an impressive 2022 NFL Draft prospect.
 However, we have to temper the excitement with some areas for improvement.
 There are potentially limiting factors to his report that could play against the Georgia DT at the next level.

 Although he showcased some development as a pass rusher this season, this is still a significant area for improvement.
 His usage has primarily been as a run stopper and to help create space for his teammates to attack.
 To be considered a true three-down player at the NFL level, Davis will need to have a better pass-rush plan with the ability to have a combination of moves ready to unload if he fails to win with strength alone.

 Davis could improve his pass-rushing acumen with more of an explosive approach at the snap.
 In the games studied, he seemed slower at the snap than his athletic profile would suggest.